Gagging, Choking and Baby led Weaning [The Ultimate guide]

 But one interesting finding is that for infants who had choked, those following a traditional weaning approach experience significantly more choking episodes on finger foods and lumpy purees than infants following either a strict or loose baby-led approach.

-Health Canada and the National Health Services (in the UK) also recommend this combo method of starting solids, including both finger foods and purees from the start.
+Health Canada and the National Health Services (in the UK) actually recommend this combo method of starting solids, including both finger foods and purees from the start.

 Choking is a risk, no matter how you start solids.
 But there is a lot you can do to prevent choking.
-Here are some tips:
+Here are some tips to prevent it: